SummerSlam (2025): Undercard matches

 On the July 4 episode of SmackDown, Drew McIntyre made a return in his first appearance since Saturday Night's Main Event XXXIX interrupting Randy Orton, and taunted him for not punting Cody Rhodes's head in the final of the King of the Ring tournament at Night of Champions, stating that the legend of Orton was dead; Orton responded by performing an RKO on McIntyre.
 On the following episode while country singer Jelly Roll was performing his song "Liar", he was interrupted by Logan Paul, who stated that no one wanted to see an outsider in WWE.
-Orton interrupted, demanding that Paul show respect to Roll.
+Orton interrupted, demanding that Paul show respect to Jelly Roll.
 McIntyre appeared and performed a Claymore Kick on Orton.
-Paul then attacked Orton further only for Roll to intervene.
-Paul then dismantled Roll's music set.
-The next evening at Saturday Night's Main Event XL, Orton, who was accompanied by Roll, defeated McIntyre, who was accompanied by Paul.
-Following the match, Paul attacked Orton, which prompted Roll to attack Paul, only for McIntyre to attack Roll with a Claymore Kick.
-Later, Roll stated that he wanted both McIntyre and Paul in a match, with Orton suggesting that the match should take place at SummerSlam.
-It was subsequently confirmed that Roll and Orton would face McIntyre and Paul in a tag team match at the event.
+Paul then attacked Orton further only for Jelly Roll to intervene.
+Paul then dismantled Jelly Roll's music set.
+The next evening at Saturday Night's Main Event XL, Orton, who was accompanied by Jelly Roll, defeated McIntyre, who was accompanied by Paul.
+Following the match, Paul attacked Orton, which prompted Jelly Roll to attack Paul, only for McIntyre to attack Jelly Roll with a Claymore Kick.
+Later, Jelly Roll stated that he wanted both McIntyre and Paul in a match, with Orton suggesting that the match should take place at SummerSlam.
+It was subsequently confirmed that Jelly Roll and Orton would face McIntyre and Paul in a tag team match at the event.

-Following the events of Evolution the previous month, Naomi defended Raw's Women's World Championship against Rhea Ripley and Iyo Sky in a triple threat match in the opening match of Night 2.
+Naomi defended Raw's Women's World Championship against Rhea Ripley and Iyo Sky in a triple threat match in the opening match of Night 2.

 At Evolution, SmackDown's Naomi cashed in her Money in the Bank contract during a singles match between champion Iyo Sky and Rhea Ripley, converting it into a triple threat match to win Raw's Women's World Championship; Naomi was subsequently transferred to the Raw brand.
 During Naomi's celebration on Raw the following night, both Sky and Ripley interrupted, wanting another title match.
 Raw General Manager Adam Pearce then announced that Naomi would defend the title against both Ripley and Sky in a triple threat match at SummerSlam.